dvrpc/crash-db/README.md

 The database is created and populated via the setup.sh bash script.
 If it is not already executable, make it so with `chmod 755 setup_db.sh` and then invoke with `./setup_db.sh`.
 You can optionally drop and recreate the existing database with the `-r` flag: `./setup_db.sh -r`, which will also terminate any existing connections in order to do so.

-The script assumes that data files (CSVs) are in data/ relative to the project directory, which are then copied to appropriate folders (configurable via environment variables if necessary) to ease access by Postgresql's <a href="https://www.postgresql.org/docs/17/sql-copy.html">COPY</a>.
+The script assumes that data files (CSVs) are in data/ relative to the project directory, which are then copied to appropriate folders (configurable via environment variables if necessary) to ease access by Postgres's <a href="https://www.postgresql.org/docs/17/sql-copy.html">COPY</a>.

 ### Utility Scripts